mmistakes/jekyll-theme-basically-basic/example/_posts/2009-10-05-edge-case-very-long-title.md

   - title
 ---

-Check for long titles and how they might break a template.
+Check for long titles and how they might break layouts.